jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-02-REST.md

 }
 ```

 Our class won't compile of course because FavFoodOrder doesn't exist.
+Your humble workshop authors prefer to code the desired functionality and fill in the blanks with the missing code.
+Not everybody enjoys this approach, and you could certainly start by creating the model.
+We'll do that in the next step.

 ### Create the FavFood domain model

 #### FavFoodOrder

-Create a package for our FavFood domain objects in "src/main/org/j4k/workshops/quarkus/favfood/domain."
+Create a package for our FavFood domain objects in "org.j4k.workshops.quarkus.coffeeshop.favfood.domain"

 Create a class, "FavFoodOrder," in the package: